-Security over uncalled capital commitments and rights to call capital are typically expressed as a pledge agreement or security assignment.
+Security over uncalled capital commitments and rights to call capital are typically documented as a pledge agreement or security assignment.
 It is usual for both the fund and the GP to be party to such security agreements.
-When the fund qualifies as an alternative investment fund, it is required to appoint an authorized alternative investment fund manager (AIFM) and a depositary located in Luxembourg.
-Depending on the terms of the fund documents, the AIFM may also have to become a party to the security documents.
-Security over an account into which the investors deposit their capital commitments would typically be expressed as a bank account pledge.
-Sometimes depositary agreements grant a right of information/right of consent to the depositary in connection with the creation of security over the deposit accounts held at the depositary.
-The creation of such security is governed by the law of 5 August 2005 on financial collateral arrangements, as amended.
+When the fund qualifies as an alternative investment fund under the Luxembourg law of 12 July 2013 on alternative investment fund managers, as amended, it is required to appoint an authorized alternative investment fund manager (AIFM) and a depositary located in Luxembourg.
+Depending on the terms of the alternative investment fund management agreement and the rights granted to the AIFM thereunder, the AIFM may also have to become a party to the security documents.
+Security over an account into which the investors deposit their capital commitments would typically be documented as a bank account pledge.
+Sometimes depositary agreements grant a right of information/right of consent to the depositary in connection with the creation of security over the deposit accounts held at the depositary, and/or a right of retention or set-off or a security interest.